Prostatic congestion: Medication

+Bangshil and Fortege, two drugs that are part of an alternative medicine practice called Ayurveda, are sometimes used for prostatic conditions.
+Bangshil tablets contain herbal ingredients that some believe have antibacterial properties to help keep the prostate free of infection, while some of the ingredients found in Fortege are thought to help strengthen the genitourinary system.
+However, there is very little evidence that any Ayurveda treatment has significant antimicrobial effects or use in genitourinary conditions.

 Exercise

 Walking or performing regular exercise for 30 minutes a day, 5 times a week can help alleviate symptoms of an enlarged prostate or acute prostatitis that can lead to congestion.
 It can also help prevent the development of congestion in the prostate in the future and help reduce any pain experienced due to congestion.

 Other

 Other treatments can include warm baths, local heat therapy with heating pads, and physical therapy.
 Some examples of physical therapy would be pelvic muscle exercises which strengthen and relax muscles that hold the bladder in place.
-Myofasical release is a trigger point release which can also help in relieving pain symptoms.
+Myofascial release is a trigger point release which can also help in relieving pain symptoms.
 This includes pressing and stretching with a warming or cooling device the muscles in the lower back and pelvic area.